pranaybankar/Scrapping/README.md

 Its a crawler for Expedia.com

 **Python_Snapdeal**
-The projects are industry level cover the scrapping of SnapDeal website.
+The scrapping of SnapDeal website.

+**Dubizzle**
+The scrapping of Dubizzle website.

 **Disclaimer:** This is just a practice & study purpose web scrapping.
 There is no intention to hurt any organisation or person.